LPN Training & Financial Aid for Veterans and Military Service Members

 - Additionally, both children and spouses will receive a books and supplies stipend whether the service member is active duty or not.

 - Service members and their family members may use these benefits up to 15 years from release from active duty (including Selected Reserve members as long as their last active duty service was more than 90 consecutive days).

 - Children are eligible to use these benefits until they are 26 years of age.

 Survivors & Dependents Educational Assistance (DEA)

-- An organization through the VA that provides education and employment opportunity training to surviving service members dependent and spouses.
+- An organization through the VA that provides education and employment opportunity training to surviving service members' dependents and spouses.

-- Eligibility has several guidelines but initially the applicant must be a son, daughter (between 18 – 26) or spouse of a servicemen member that has:
+- Eligibility has several guidelines but initially the applicant must be a son, daughter (between 18 – 26) or spouse of a service member that: